gruntjs/grunt-contrib-uglify/docs/uglify-options.md

 uglify source is passed as the argument and the return value will be used as the sourceMap name.
 This only makes sense when there's one source file.

-## sourceMapIncludeSources
+## sourceMap.includeSources
 Type: `Boolean`
 Default: `false`

 Pass this flag if you want to include the content of source files in the source map as sourcesContent property.

-#### sourceMapRoot
+#### sourceMap.root
 Type: `String`
 Default: `undefined`

 With this option you can customize root URL that browser will use when looking for sources.

-If the sources are not absolute URLs after prepending of the `sourceMapRoot`, the sources are resolved relative to the source map.
+If the sources are not absolute URLs after prepending of the `sourceMap.root`, the sources are resolved relative to the source map.

-## sourceMapUrl
+## sourceMap.url
 Type: `String`
 Default: `undefined`

 Override the calculated value for `sourceMappingURL` in the source map.
 This is useful if the source map location is not relative to the base path of the minified file, i.e. when using a CDN

-#### enclose
-Type: `Object`
-Default: `undefined`

-Wrap all of the code in a closure with a configurable arguments/parameters list.
-Each key-value pair in the `enclose` object is effectively an argument-parameter pair.

 ## wrap
 Type: `String`